 An increased MCHC is a characteristic feature of RBCs cells in hereditary spherocytosis.
 MCHC values greater than the upper limit of normal are common.
 This increased MCHC is a result of mild cellular dehydration.

 Spherocytes are small cells that lack a central pallor and appear darkly stained.
-The number of spherocytes vary from patient to patient.
+The number of spherocytes varies from patient to patient.
 Although a characteristic feature, spherocytes are not specific to hereditary spherocytosis.
-They are also seen in immunohemolytic anemias, G6PD deficiency and thermal injury.
+They are also seen in immunohemolytic anemias, G6PD deficiency, and thermal injury.